BUSINESS OBJECTIVES ACHIEVED

 Counsel's fees estimated between £850 to £1500 per day (plus VAT at 20%) (depending on the experience of the advocate) for attending a Tribunal Hearing (including preparation)

 Expenses may also be charged for photocopying documents for an Employment Tribunal hearing, travel and hotel accommodation.
+All expenses subject to VAT at 20%.

 The fees set out above cover all of the work in relation to the following key stages of a claim: